mdsadanfuzail/UniCompanionAI/README.md

-# StudyBuddyAU
+# UniCompanionAI

-StudyBuddyAU is a chatbot application designed to assist students of a specific university in understanding and navigating their syllabus, rules, and regulations.
+UniCompanionAI is a chatbot application designed to assist students of a specific university in understanding and navigating their syllabus, rules, and regulations.
 The chatbot utilizes advanced AI models to simplify complex university-related documents and provide personalized answers to student queries.
 This project aims to make students' lives easier by providing quick access to critical university information.

 ## Features